arfc/hdf5-reactor/README.md

-# UDB Reactor
+# HDF5 Reactor

-This Cyclus Reactor module is created towards the project to benchmark Cyclus with ORION UNF-ST&DARDS benchmark.
+This Cyclus Reactor module is created in order to model Molten Salt Reactors (MSRs) in Cyclus.

-The reactor module will read the UNF-ST&DARDS dataset and will output UNF defined by the database.
-The parameters for the output commodity are:
+The reactor module will read the HDF5 file and will do the following:

-1. Output date (finest time step is one month.)
+1. Request:
+  * Initial fuel
+  * Fertile Material
-2. Composition
+2. Offer:
-3. Quantity

-Each reactor agent will have a `ReactorID` parameter that will connect the individual prototype with an actual reactor in the database.
-This way, we can model the historical UNF discharge by tracking individual reactors in the U.S as an agent.

-**Placeholder**
-I'm guessing this will be different from ORION, and allow interesting analyses like the GIS mapping and burn-up characterization by reactor.
+  * surplus fissile stream
+  * reprocessed waste stream
+  * end-of-life discharge fuel

+The user needs to specify the power capacity of the reactor, and the commodity names for each stream coming in and out of the reactor.
+The quantity and composition are all imported from the HDF5 file.